Assistant Director Rodrigo Garcia

 Rodrigo Garcia was appointed Assistant Director of the Illinois Department of Veterans' Affairs by Governor Pat Quinn on October 11th, 2011 and was subsequently confirmed by the Illinois State Senate on November 29th, 2011.
 Garcia presides as the second-in-command of a state agency with over 1,300 staff members, a $128 million budget, 80+ statewide offices, numerous program & service divisions, and a senior executive staff.

-While at IDVA, his leadership has directly contributed to the successful development of the $70.5 million Chicago Veterans’ Home, the institutionalization of result-oriented, performance-based budgeting systems, and the launch of important new public-private partnerships that serve the mutual interests of veterans and the Illinois business community.
+At IDVA, his leadership has directly contributed to the successful development of the $70.5 million Chicago Veterans’ Home, the institutionalization of performance-based budgeting systems, and the launch of important new public-private partnerships that serve the mutual interests of veterans and the Illinois business community.
 In addition, Garcia has spearheaded a number of initiatives that have resulted in expanded employment opportunities for veterans, additional procurement opportunities for veteran-owned businesses, and in-state tuition and priority registration for student veterans.
 Garcia also serves as the Agency's Chief Results Officer, the Chair of the Board of Appeals, and the Chair of the Illinois Discharged Servicemember Task Force.